ARQUETTE — February is National Child Dental Health month and if you want to know how to keep your teeth clean then pay close attention.

-In fact, dental professionals usually suggest that a child comes to the dentist for the first time when they are one year old or by the time they have their first tooth.
+In fact, dental professionals usually suggest that children come to the dentist for the first time when they are one year old or by the time they have their first tooth.

 “It’s very important to start the child and the parents off on a good foot.
-As baby teeth, although we lose them, do offer lots of benefits so it’s important that we keep them healthy moving forward as the child grows” said MCDC general dentist, Craig Kozeluh.
+Baby teeth, although we lose them, do offer lots of benefits so it’s important that we keep them healthy moving forward as the child grows,” said MCDC general dentist, Craig Kozeluh.

 We lose the baby teeth anyway, so why keep them clean?
 Well, we may not know it but…